Skip to main content

 What Is the Role of Peptide Therapy in Energy Optimization?

 Peptide therapies represent another sophisticated approach to enhancing energy production, often used alongside or as an alternative to traditional hormone replacement.
-These therapies use specific short chains of amino acids to stimulate the body’s own production of (GH).
+These therapies use specific short chains of amino acids to stimulate the body’s own production of growth hormone (GH).
 A primary example is the combination of CJC-1295 and Ipamorelin.

 Peptide secretagogues work by precisely signaling the pituitary gland to increase its natural output of growth hormone.